Despite quibble by Republican election guru, Ohio went for Obama

-COLUMBUS, Ohio (Reuters) - For a brief moment on Tuesday evening, it appeared that U.S. television networks might have called the presidential election too early for President Barack Obama as doubts crept in about whether the Democrat had won Ohio as TV networks projected.
+COLUMBUS, Ohio, Nov 7 (Reuters) - For a brief moment on Tuesday evening, it appeared that U.S. television networks might have called the presidential election too early for President Barack Obama as doubts crept in about whether the Democrat had won Ohio as TV networks projected.

 But despite quibbling on conservative television network Fox News by veteran Republican strategist Karl Rove, and apparent hesitancy to accept defeat by Republican Mitt Romney’s campaign, the numbers on the ground told the true story.